 - Small producers will struggle to distribute films that large producers would not be able to sell to mainstream audiences.

 - Using P2P becomes an inferior way to distribute software like Open Office, Linux, and virtual appliances, devastating competition in these markets, and impinging on the ability of businesses to employ this exciting technology.

-- Emerging technologies that use cloud computing to create distributed composite applications may be built elsewhere.
+- Emerging technologies that use cloud computing to create distributed composite application will be built elsewhere.

 There are so many ways that interfering with specific traffic (especially in undisclosed ways) is detrimental that it would take ages to discuss them all.
 The bottom line is that throttling is not the right approach to take when there are so many better, less invasive (and less expensive!) ways to accomplish similar goals.
 So, write, call or email your MPs and ask them to support network neutrality.